The Tur\'an density of tight cycles in three-uniform hypergraphs: Open problems

 \section{Open problems}

-There are two natural extensions of our result.
+There are several natural extensions of our result.
 Firstly, one could prove~\Cref{Conjecture_Mubayi_Rodl}, or perhaps determine the density of $C_\ell^{(3)}$ for smaller values of $\ell$, say $\ell \leq 100$.
 Although we do not state our bound on $\ell$ explicitly, this would not be too cumbersome, since it is a polynomial in $\eps_7$, and we set $\eps_7 = 0.1$.

+Of course our result should not extend to \emph{all} values of $\ell\equiv 1$ or $2 \pmod 3$, since for $\ell=4$, the tight cycle $C_{4}^{(3)}$ is the same as the tetrahedron $K_{4}^{(3)}$.
+Here the famous conjecture of Tur\'an says that $\pi(K_{4}^{(3)})=5/9$, which is attained by a wide family of extremal constructions~\cite{brown83,kostochka84,flaass88,razborov11}.
+Curiously, Fon-Der-Flaass showed that the conjectured extremal constructions $K_{4}^{(3)}$-free graphs can be constructed from oriented graphs in a manner reminiscent of Definition~\ref{def:good-col}.
+Specifically Fon-Der-Flass~\cite{flaass88} showed that if $D$ is an oriented graph with no induced directed 4-cycles, then the 3-graph formed by induced copies of $\{ab, ac\}$ and $\{ab,bc,ca\}$ will be $K_4^{(3)}$-free.

-The second direction is determining the Tur\'an density of $r$-uniform tight cycles for $r \geq 4$.
+A second interesting direction is determining the Tur\'an density of $r$-uniform tight cycles for $r \geq 4$.
 For this, we do not even know of a conjectured optimal construction.
 Moreover, our characterisation of odd-pseudocycle-free hypergraphs (\Cref{thm:good-colouring}) does not have an obvious extension, as the straightforward extension of Definition~\ref{def:good-col} is too strong.

+Recall that in \Cref{thm:pseudocycles} we prove an almost tight result (up to a constant additive error) for the Tur\'an number of the family of pseudocycles of length $\ell$, for all $\ell \le L$ which are not divisible by $3$, and large enough $L$.
+It is plausible that the same could be proved for $\C_{\ell}$ for large enough $\ell$ which is not divisible by $3$.
+Namely, it is likely that $\ex(n, \C_{\ell}) \le f(n) + O(1)$ for such $\ell$?
+To tackle this, one is likely to require stability arguments, perhaps like those we used in \Cref{sec:diameter}.
+We remark that Liu, Mubayi, and Reiher \cite{liu2023unified} present a unified framework for tackling stability problems for a large class of hypergraph families.
+Unfortunately, this does not seem to be applicable in our case.